Dronworks/MicroservicesLearinig/kubernetes info.md

 # ReplicaSet
 - a specific number of pods that are running at all times
-- if you kill a pod the replicaset will create another instead.
-It is always monitoring the pods, and if there are lesser pods that is needed, it creates new pod.
+- if you kill(kubectl delete) a pod the replicaset will create another instead.
+It is always monitoring the pods, and if there are lesser pods that is needed, it creates new pod. **NOTE NEW ip** will be assigned to the new pod.
 - we can add more pods by using the scale command
 - we can see what images a RS supports by running the *get rs -o wide*
 - add another version *kubectl set image deployement* {deployment name} {container name}={image name} **---->** this command will create new replicaset which will create one pod and try to launch it.
 - for each deployement (or version) there will be created a new replicaset to manage it
+- **DEPLOYMENT** insures that an update happens without a hitch
 - Deploying a "bad - non existing" image.
 How to debug? **kubectl get pods** will show us something like
 ```
 NAME                                    READY   STATUS             RESTARTS   AGE